joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.8.29 =

+* Add important to some key mobile CSS.
+* New: Setting to configure symbol order in money formatting.
+* Bug fix: `[remaining]` shortcode incorrectly checked the variable type passed as event ID.
+* Bug fix: Add scripting to check and verify required fields when custom fields added.
+* Bug fix: Change time period for default reports lists from one month to two years.

 = 1.8.28 =